 I love watching singers grow into confident performers and confident people who are eager to take on new challenges with their voice and with their whole self.

 As a teacher/coach, I can be driving and motivational and kick your butt.
 I can also be the nurturing, kind therapist if needed to help uncover why you might be holding yourself back as a singer.
 Singing can be a very emotional experience since you ARE the instrument.
 My approach with each student is very individualized.
 I know that as a coach it's essential that I be very aware of where you're "at" during the entirety of your journey as a student.
 As you grow, it's my job to be fully aware of how you're progressing, what, if anything, might be holding you back, what next steps are in order to help you reach your goals, etc. I work to balance my approach so that you keep moving forward at a pace that works for you.
 Through it all, I am your cheerleader, genuinely thrilled at each new achievement, no matter how big or small it might seem.
 I have learned over the years...living, singing, teaching...how those three different parts of myself as a teacher are key to truly helping singers go out in the world and kick some ass! (pardon my French, but I keep it real and this is exciting stuff!)
 These personal qualities are necessary for me as a coach in order to assist someone unearthing their own hidden potential and discovering the true excitement that can come from singing.
 I keep it real and keep it fun and keep it inspiring!
-That's why Kait is here man. :)